Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v7/_index.en.md

 While it's a lot of changes, we think it's better to do them now rather than later when we have a lot more applications to upgrade.

 ## What's changed?
-On a high level, the following has changed:
+Read the following to get a high level overview over what's changed', then move to the [breaking changes](breaking-changes/_index.en.md) for how to upgrade.

 ### Nuget packages are restructured
 In V6 we had: